 Monthly Subscription14.97 / month.
 You’ll also get a special subscriber badge under your avatar.

 - Did you read this entire post, including all the new prize information, the info about international prize winners, and all the other disclaimers, terms, rules, and conditions?

 - What is your PTCGO screen name?
 (The name you battle with, not the name you log in with.)

 - What time zone do you live in?
 (If you don’t know what time zone you live in, use a World Clock to find out.)

 - Did you play in last month’s tournament?

-- If allowed to play, do you promise to make at least three non-tournament forum posts before 12 AM PDT 6/23/18?
+- If allowed to play, do you promise to make at least three non-tournament posts on our forums before July?
 (We want to see you around our community outside of these tournaments!)
 All posts must be detailed and thoughtful; quick or shallow posts will be deleted per the forum’s rules.

 Thank you, and don’t forget to shop at TCGplayer.com for the best prices on Pokemon cards!